Lifestyle Changes to Manage Panic Disorder

 In addition to medical treatment, the following lifestyle changes may help you manage the symptoms of panic disorder:

 Some people find that avoiding caffeine helps reduce panic attacks.
 Caffeine is commonly found in coffee, tea, chocolate, and some soft drinks.
+Decreasing your caffeine intake may help you feel less anxious.

 may exacerbate your feelings of